JoseMVergara/SPIN/README.md

 This section allows user to select and perform single or multiple calculations.

+## Examples
+There are [some example calculations](https://github.com/JoseMVergara/SPIN/tree/main/examples) given with different usage scenarios.

 ## About the project

 SPIN project is currently in its __Beta__ version and is open to the general public.